 - Spoofed in a Hope And Faith episode where Faith and Hope have jobs as lunch ladies at Sydney's school.
 When Faith gets convinced Sydney is up to no good, she assigns her and Hope the code names "Hot Lunch" and "Tater Tot" when they investigate.

 - In Smallville, Green Arrow assigns code names to the other heroes when he teams up with them.
-While the others are their eventual superhero names like "Impulse", "Cyborg", and "Aquaman", he calls Clark Kent "Boyscout".
+While most are their eventual superhero names like "Impulse", "Cyborg", and "Aquaman", he calls Clark Kent "Boyscout".
 Similar to Wolverine above, Clark thinks this practice is bizarre.
-Clark eventually starts calling himself "The Blur" because he protects his secret identity by staying in the shadows and moving at super speed so he cannot only be seen by the public as a blur.
+Clark eventually starts calling himself "The Blur" because he protects his secret identity by staying in the shadows and moving at super speed so he can only be seen by the public as a blur.
 He only starts calling himself "Superman" in the final episodes.

 - Buffy the Vampire Slayer ridicules the Scoobies when she returns after a long absence to find them tooled up with radios and using callsigns like "Nighthawk".
 She is similarly bemused to find that secret agent Riley Finn's callsign is Lilac One.